-The suit jacket is cut with very wide lapels and buttoned with 3 front buttons on a snug fitted single breasted style.
-The vest is a matching wool, double breasted, shawl collar, 6 button, straight bottom, full back vest.
+The suit jacket is cut with very wide lapels and buttoned with 3 front buttons in a snug fitting single-breasted style.
+The vest is a double-breasted, shawl collar, 6 button, straight bottom, full back vest in matching wool.
 His trousers are pleated with wide and cuffed legs.
-The shoes are hard to see but I think they are probably white canvas or leather lace up cap toe Oxford with dark contrasting sole and heel.
-His tie is a very wide silk gold-colored necktie (very 1970′s Finally his shirt is a blue dress shirt with attached pointed collar and white french cuffs complete with snazzy cuff links.
+The shoes are hard to see, but I think they are probably white canvas or leather lace up cap toe Oxfords with a dark contrasting sole and heel.
+His tie is a very wide silk, gold-colored necktie (very 1970s).
+Finally, his shirt is a blue dress shirt with attached pointed collar and white French cuffs complete with snazzy cuff links.

 Are exact suits like this made today?
-No. I wish they were but unfortunately modern fashion isn’t into wide trousers, wide lapel suits and especially shawl collar vests.
-In general white suits only exist as special occasion Tuxedo suits or casual summer linen suits.
-Either option comes in the correct notch lapels but with narrow modern lapels.
-The trousers won’t be as wide as they were in the twenties either but if you buy them unhemmed you can have them cuffed by the tailor for a more authentic twenties look.
-Single pleat trousers are more accurate than double pleats and look better too.
+No. I wish they were, but unfortunately modern fashion isn’t into wide trousers, wide lapel suits, or especially shawl collar vests.
+In general, white suits only exist as special occasion tuxedo suits or casual summer linen suits.
+Either option comes in the correct notch lapels, but with modern narrow lapels.
+The trousers won’t be as wide as they were in the twenties either, but if you buy them unhemmed, you can have them cuffed by the tailor for a more authentic twenties look.
+Single pleat trousers are more accurate than double pleats and look better, too.

-White there may not be a ready to wear package set of Gatsby’s suit you can easily piece an outfit together.
-Perhaps after the new Great Gatsby movie is released we will see more retailers carrying this style again.
+While there may not be a ready to wear package set of Gatsby’s suit, you can easily piece an outfit together.
+Perhaps after the new Great Gatsby movie is released, we will see more retailers carrying this style again.
 I certainly hope so.